maraja/shipment-facade-api/README.md

 To-do list:
 * Implement JWT as a form of authentication for authorized requests.
 * When cancelling a shipment, should just set a flag in the table to "cancelled" instead of removing entirely.
 Application will gracefully handle these cancellations.
+* More unit tests should be done to ensure origin and destination addresses are provided successfully.
+* Input validation and sanization needse to be done.

 ## Extra Notes